aiverify-foundation/aiverify-developer-tools/Contributor.md

 8. `ready for development`: This label signifies that the issue has been sufficiently defined and is ready for someone to start working on it.
 9. `ready for testing`: This label can be used when the solution is ready and needs to be tested.

-## Types of Changes for Pull Requests
+## Types of changes for pull requests

 - feat: A new feature
 - fix: A bug fix